Neufund/document-rendering-server/README.md

 # What is Document Rendering Micro Service
 Simply this micro service is replacing the tags from documents pinned on IPFS then export them as pdf.
-- Download documents from IPFS node
-- Replace some tags from the word document with json send by the api.
-- export pdf file to the endpoint

 # Why this micro service exists
 Because its very hard to have perfect results when you are going to convert documents from word or html